MicrosoftDocs/azure-ai-docs/articles/ai-services/translator/translator-pro/overview.md

 Microsoft Translator Pro is a speech-to-speech translation mobile app that enables users to translate conversations.
 Translator Pro is designed for enterprises seeking to eliminate language barriers within the workplace by delivering a standalone, native experience within the enterprise ecosystem.

-Microsoft Translator Pro is a subscription-based mobile app available on both commercial and government cloud platforms.
+Microsoft Translator Pro is a paid mobile app available on both commercial and government cloud platforms.
 To use the app, Enterprise users must establish their identities and translator resources within either of these clouds.

   > [!IMPORTANT]
   >